Aditya-verma221/Gesture-robot/Presentation/info.md

-Here is presentaion and block diagram of project.
+Here is the presentaion, components list and block diagram of project.